 There are put restrictions applied on days between the draw down notice date and the closing date with respect to that particular put.
-During such time, the Company shall not be entitled to deliver another draw down notice.
-In addition, Dutchess will not be obligated to purchase shares if Dutchess's total number of shares beneficially held at that time would exceed 4.99% of the number of shares of our Common Stock as determined in accordance with Rule 13d-1(j) of the Securities Exchange Act of 1934, as amended.
+In addition, Dutchess will not be obligated to purchase shares if Dutchess' total number of shares beneficially held at that time would exceed 4.99% of the number of shares of Common Stock as determined in accordance with Rule 13d-1(j) of the Securities Exchange Act of 1934, as amended.
 In addition, we are not permitted to draw on the facility unless there is an effective registration statement to cover the resale of the shares.